Skip to game

 Flower Garden

-A 16-card open reserve called the bouquet — every reserve card is playable any time — paired with six tableau columns.
-Build foundations up by suit and tableau down regardless of suit.
-Empty columns can be filled with any card.
-Strategic and forgiving.
+A 16-card open reserve (the bouquet) — every reserve card playable any time — with six tableau columns.
+Foundations up by suit, tableau down by any.

 Win rate: ~70–80% · 1 deck · 6 columns · 16-card reserve